zizisoft/gitlock/architecture.md

 nonce 1b6ae5ef6ef1a1454dbeab7519909472
 ```

-Note: It signs the previous tag message in UTF-8.
-This tag message must end with a Unix newline character.
+Note: It signs the `000` tag message in UTF-8.
+This `001` tag message must end with a Unix newline character.

 Tag `gitlock-002-sha256-681f7a8b6ea76a7171302bed3d77ecd7496ccb5c5068cb680278f6a8f1bccaa8`
 -----------------------------------------------------------------------------------------